 In Fiona Patton's Tales of the Branion Realm series, gender is no object, and royal women are knights and do a lot of fighting.
 In the first book, the Crown Prince's betrothed brings her weapons and squire on their tour of the country and helps fight off an attack on the party.
 Later, she becomes very angry at him over her pregnancy, because it means she won't be allowed to go with him to war.

 The Firebird Trilogy: Firebird, youngest daughter of the Netaian queen, had a choice between going into advanced music studies or going into the military.
 She chose the military, and has repeatedly demonstrated her fighting skills and courage.
 She also has no diplomatic skills, contrasting with her sisters, Princess Classic Carradee and Politically-Active Princess Phoena.

 King Arthur's daughter Rhianna in Katherine Roberts' Pendragon Legacy series.

-In Fool, the re-telling of King Lear from the view of Pocket, Lear's "Black Fool," it's revealed that this story's version of Cordelia ends up as one, conquering many lands, including Spain, which stuns Pocket when he finds out—because "she was rubbish at chess."
+In Fool, the re-telling of King Lear from the view of Pocket, Lear's "Black Fool," it's revealed that this story's version of Cordelia ends up as one, conquering many lands, including Spain.
+Why is Pocket stunned by this when he learns it?
+Because "she was rubbish at chess."
 Real war, he thinks, must be easier for her.